mattpopa/mattpopa.github.io/content/posts/domain_name_servers_guide.md

 1. **Purchase the Domain**:
     - I bought `cloudcat.digital` from Namecheap.
 You can use any domain registrar.
-Some popular options include GoDaddy, Namecheap, dedicated country code registrars (for example, `.co.uk` or `.ro`).
+Some popular options include GoDaddy, Namecheap, dedicated country code registrars (for example, domains ending in `.co.uk` or `.ro`).

 2. **Choose a DNS Hosting Provider**:
     - Buying a domain name doesn't include DNS zone hosting.
 It's like buying a car -- doesn't come